tendermint/farming/x/farming/spec/04_messages.md

 - A ratio plan plans to distribute amount of coins by ratio defined in `EpochRatio`.
 - Internally, the private plan's farming pool address is derived and assigned to the plan.
 - The plan's `TerminationAddress` is set to the plan creator's address.
+- All the coin denoms specified in `StakingCoinWeights` must have positive supply on chain.

 The creator must query the plan and send the amount of coins to the farming pool address so that the plan distributes as intended.